equinor/ert/docs/rst/manual/data_types/index.rst

 Let us consider an example where the GEN_KW parameter type is used to estimate pore volume multipliers in an Eclipse model.
-We could then declare a GEN_KW instance in the main enkf configuration file:
+We could then declare a GEN_KW instance in the main ERT configuration file:
 ::

   GEN_KW PAR_MULTPV multpv_template.txt multpv.txt multpv_priors.txt